syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 {% endhighlight %}
 {% endtabs %}

-### Render DropDownList control in edit form
+### Render DropDownList component in edit form

-The Syncfusion Grid allows you to render a DropDownList control within the Grid's edit form for a specific column.
+The Syncfusion Grid allows you to render a DropDownList component within the Grid's edit form for a specific column.
 This feature is valuable when you need to provide a convenient way to select options from a predefined list while editing data in the Grid's edit form.

-To render a DropDownList control in the edit form,  you need to define a cell edit template for the column using `Edit` property.
+To render a DropDownList component in the edit form,  you need to define a cell edit template for the column using `Edit` property.
 The `Edit` property specifies the cell edit template that used  as an editor for a particular column.

-The following example demonstrates how to render a DropDownList control in the **ShipCountry** column of the Syncfusion Grid.
+The following example demonstrates how to render a DropDownList component in the **ShipCountry** column of the Syncfusion Grid.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}